 Jason Donald was born in Scotland and grew up in South Africa.
 His first novel, Choke Chain, was shortlisted for the Authors' Club Best First Novel Award and the Saltire First Book Award.
 His second novel, Dalila, was published by Jonathan Cape/Vintage in January 2017.
 He has also published short stories in various literary journals.
 He has just written and co-directed his first short film, Passion Gap. https://www.jasondonald.org/

 Tasja Dorkofikis works for the Arts Council in London developing translated literature.
 She also programs the English language part of Le livre sur les quais in Morges.
-She worked as publisher commissioning fiction and non-fiction for Portobello Books and before was a publicist at Random House, Transworld and Thames & Hudson.
-She also run the PEN Atlas - the English PEN international literary site. https://www.englishpen.org/pen-atlas-home/
+She worked as a publisher commissioning fiction and non-fiction for Portobello Books and before that was a publicist at Random House, Transworld and Thames & Hudson.
+She runs the PEN Atlas - the English PEN international literary site. https://www.englishpen.org/pen-atlas-home/

 Denise Nickerson is an author, educational consultant, guidance counselor, coach, and super-connector.
 She leads international, and globally-minded people through the labyrinth of education, networking, and creativity resources to ignite happiness, success, and authentic self-expression. . http://www.salt.consulting/